wikimedia/mediawiki-vagrant/README.md

  * tar.gz: https://gerrit.wikimedia.org/r/gitweb?p=mediawiki/vagrant.git;a=snapshot;h=HEAD;sf=tgz
  * Git: `git clone https://gerrit.wikimedia.org/r/mediawiki/vagrant`

-If you download the zip file or tarball, you will need to extract it to a directory of your choice.
+If you've downloaded the zip file or tarball, you will need to extract it to a directory of your choice.
 Once you do that, open up a terminal or a command-prompt, and change your working directory to the location of the extracted (or git-cloned) files.

+If you're using Vagrant version 1.6 or higher and want to make use of additional MediaWiki-Vagrant features such as roles (see Extend below), you'll need to install the bundled mediawiki-vagrant plugin.
+Users of 1.5 and below can skip this step, as the plugin will be loaded automatically from within the Vagrantfile.

+    gem build mediawiki-vagrant.gemspec
+    vagrant plugin install mediawiki-vagrant-[version].gem

 From there, run `vagrant up` to provision and boot the virtual machine.

 You'll now have to wait a bit, as Vagrant needs to retrieve the base image from Canonical, retrieve some additional packages, and install and configure each of